Head of Department: Miss J Mead - firstname.lastname@example.org

 Students will also learn how to apply various research methods to different sociological contexts.
 They will be introduced to sociological terms and concepts concerned with social structures, social processes and social issues.

-Exam Board & Code: AQA: 8192 Full GCSE Course Specification (PDF)
+Exam Board & Code (first GCSE will be taken in 2019): AQA 8192 Full GCSE Course Specification (PDF)

 Assessment is by examination only: